corelan/pin/README.md

 Exceptions are written to `corelan_heaplog_exception.log`.
 (One file, exceptions are appended to this file)

 You can specify a couple of command line options: <br>
 `-logalloc <value>`    : enable or disable logging allocations by setting value to 1 or 0<br>
 `-logfree <value>`     : enable or disable logging free operations by setting value to 1 or 0<br>
 `-timestamp <value>`   : enable or disable showing timestamp of heap operation by setting value to 1 or 0<br>
 `-splitfiles <value>`  : enable or disable splitting output files into files that contain reference to the PID.
 Set value to 1 or 0<br>
 `-silent <value>`      : enable or disable writing allocs and frees to output file(s).
 Set value to 1 or 0<br>
+`-bufferoutput <value>`: enable or disable buffering output to memory before writing to disk.
+Set value to 1 or 0<br>
 Both log settings are enabled by default.<br>
 Timestamp is disabled by default (as it may slow down the process a tiny little bit). <br>
 The splitfiles option is disabled by default.<br>
 The silent option is disabled by default.
 Enabling this option will speed up the process (as the cost of writing entries to file will be gone).
-Of course, this only makes sense if you're only interested in seeing the exception context.
+Of course, this only makes sense if you're only interested in seeing the exception context.<br>
+The bufferoutput option is enabled by default.<br>

 The pintool *should* be capable of instrumenting child processes, provided that you have specified the `-follow-execv` pin command line option.